MiroK/gemi/README.md

 ## TODO
-- [ ] More cells (somethign with cylinder)
+- [ ] More cells (something with cylinder)
-- [ ] Some example where the boundary cells are different (e.g. without connecting points) from the interior cells.
+- [ ] Some example where the boundary cells are different (e.g. without connecting points) from the interior cells
+- [ ] Combining different cells in tiling (or also leave a hole to simulate some defect).
+In this case it would fun to build "checker" for cell compatibility before we actually commit to meshing